GWilloughby99/early-years-project/_posts/2021-08-16-the-funding-gap-in-early-years-education.md

         <p>The DfE said that the funding formula accounts for separate factors such as additional needs to form a rate that is fair, regardless of area. </p>

-        <p>The formula is made up of a universal base rate, which is the same hourly funding rate for every child in a local authority, with funding factors on top of that for additional needs, using measures of free school meals; disability living allowance and English as an additional language (EAL).</p>
+        <blockquote>The formula is made up of a universal base rate, which is the same hourly funding rate for every child in a local authority, with funding factors on top of that for additional needs, using measures of free school meals; disability living allowance and English as an additional language (EAL). </blockquote>

-        <p>The formula also includes an area cost adjustment (ACA) multiplier to reflect variations in local costs.
-This uses the General Labour Market measure to indicate staff costs and a Nursery Rates Cost Adjustment (NRCA) to indicate operational costs.</p>
+        <blockquote>The formula also includes an area cost adjustment (ACA) multiplier to reflect variations in local costs.
+This uses the General Labour Market measure to indicate staff costs and a Nursery Rates Cost Adjustment (NRCA) to indicate operational costs.</blockquote>

       <hr>